neuronsimulator/nrn/neuron/general/classes/file.rst

         the beginning of file.
 Offset is in characters and is measured from the beginning of the file unless origin is 1 (measures from the current position) or 2 (from the end of the file).
 Returns 0 if successful, non-zero on error.
-Used with .tell().
+Used with :meth:`tell`.